Altius/hotspot2/README.md

 * yourData.peaks.starch
 * yourData.SPOT.txt

-In a typical use case, only two of these files might be of interest, `yourData.hotspots.fdr0.05.starch` and `yourData.SPOT.txt`.
+In one typical use case, only two of these files might be of interest, `yourData.hotspots.fdr0.05.starch` and `yourData.SPOT.txt`.
 The former contains the hotspots called at the specified (in this case, default) FDR threshold.
 The latter contains the SPOT score, or Signal Portion Of Tags; it is a metric that gives an indication of the quality of the sample and/or of the experiment.
 The SPOT score is simply